-Let's explore how you can import the order data from the online stores based on Magneto using API2Cart API methods.
+Let's explore how you can import the order data from the online stores based on Magento using API2Cart API methods.

 To perform such a kind of operation, you can perform a webhook for order.add event or order.list method.
 The usage of the webhook for order.add event allows you to get notifications every time the new order is placed on the Magento store.
 Webhooks enables you to decrease the server load, saves API requests, and provides more up-to-date info.